Install and configure

 Deploy and configure Director

-To protect the security of user names and passwords sent using plain text through the network, Citrix strongly recommends that you allow Director connections using only HTTPS, and not HTTP.
+To protect the security of user names and passwords sent using plain text through the network, allow Director connections using only HTTPS, and not HTTP.
 Certain tools are able to read plain text user names and passwords in HTTP (unencrypted) network packets, which can create a potential security risk for users.

 To log on to Director, administrators with permissions for Director must be Active Directory domain users and must have the following rights: